Advertisement

 Life expectancy: 10-13 years

-It’s no secret that Chugs are beautiful looking dogs, with huge, round brown eyes, a petite yet muscular physique, short legs and small feet.
+It’s no secret that Chugs are beautiful-looking dogs with huge, round brown eyes, a petite yet muscular physique, short legs and small feet.
 In terms of facial attributes, the Chihuahua characteristically has more of a defined nose and mouth, while the Pug has a rather ‘flat’ looking face.
 This means that the Chug’s face and head can vary entirely - some looking more like one breed, and some looking like a real mix of the two.
 Generally, though, you can expect a rounded face, which pokes out slightly with ears set well apart.

 They tend to have fine, straight coats which are predominantly short - unless the puppy had a long-haired Chihuahua in their bloodline.
 The Chihuahua cross Pug coat comes in a wide array of colours, most commonly brown, black and brown, black and tan, chocolate or cream.
 They are not hypoallergenic and in most cases, their coat sheds rather heavily.

-Personality/temperament of the Chihuahua cross Pug
+Personality/temperament of the Pug x Chihuahua

 The personality of a Chug can vary quite heavily, depending on which breed’s traits they inherit more.
 However, Pug x Chihuahua mixes are normally animated, bubbly and bouncy dogs by nature, who like to make friends with whoever is in their company.
 This is even more apparent when the Chug is socialised from a young age.